 - Return to the path and keep following it as it now runs parallel to the River Lathkill.
-Passing Cales Dale on the right-hand side, it is just under 1 mile until Lathkill Dale waterfalls.
+Passing Cales Dale on the right-hand side, it is just under 1 mile until the Lathkill Dale waterfall.

-- The Lathkill waterfall is also a good place to stop for a snack or drink break and enjoy the surroundings.
+- At the waterfalls, there is a small embankment area to get closer and take photos.
+The River Lathkill waterfall is also a good place to stop for a snack or drink break and enjoy the surroundings.

 Abandoned mines along this River Lathkill Walk

 - Following the path for almost 1 mile, you’ll come to a small bridge across the river.
 Take this and you’ll reach the remains of a mining building and a well that you can climb down into on metal ladders.

 - Spend some time reading the signs to learn about the history of the site.
 And in the well, be sure to turn the wheel to power the lights.